-During the 2020-2021 period six water samples were taken at the site.
+During the 2021-2022 period six water samples were taken at the site.
 The leachate/stormwater (RTP002007), upstream (PAT000950) and downstream of the landfill (PAT00954) were sampled.
-The location of the sampling sites is shown in Figure 14 and the results from the chemical analysis of these samples are set out in Table 16.
+The location of the sampling sites is shown in Figure 14 and the results from the chemical analysis of these samples are set out in Table 15.

 The results indicate that there was some contamination in the collected leachate in the form of elevated alkalinity, BOD, and ammoniacal nitrogen levels in the samples.
+The sample collected on 17 May 2022 contained levels of contaminants much lower than usual due to the large amount of stormwater dilution in discharge.

-The unionised ammonia concentration was well below the 0.025 g/m3 Regional Freshwater Plan guideline, both in the leachate and in the tributary downstream.
+The unionised ammonia concentration increased downstream of the discharge, however this remained below the 0.025 g/m3 Regional Fresh Water Plan guideline in the tributary.